Gideon Granger: Career

 Granger was considered a brilliant political essayist.
 Using the pseudonyms Algernon Sydney and Epaminondas many of his writings, defending Jeffersonian principles, were published in many pamphlets.

-He was a member of the Connecticut House of Representatives and ran unsuccessfully for the United States Congress in 1798.
-A staunch supporter of Thomas Jefferson, Granger was appointed as Postmaster General at the start of his term in 1801.
+He was a member of the Connecticut House of Representatives and ran unsuccessfully for the United States Congress in the 1797 special election for one of Connecticut's at-large congressional seats.
+A staunch supporter of Thomas Jefferson, Granger was appointed as Postmaster General in the first year of his first term in November 1801.
 He served in this post until 1814 when Jefferson's successor, James Madison, replaced him.
-He is the longest serving Postmaster General as of 2022.
+He is the longest serving Postmaster General as of 2025.

 After leaving Washington, D.C., Granger settled in Canandaigua, New York, where he built a homestead that would be "unrivaled in all the nation" from which he could administer the many land tracts he had acquired farther to the west.
 Today his home is a museum.
 He became a member of the New York Senate and continued to be influential in politics and law including being a key figure in the Erie Canal project.